schachmat/ingo/README.md

 !!!!!!!!!!
 ```

-All config files will also have a header like the following:
+All config files will also have a header like the following explaining the
+syntax:

 ```shell
 # [PROJECTNAME] configuration